-IBEW Electrical Worker.
+- IBEW Electrical Worker.
 Explain why becoming a union IBEW electrician or technician is important to you.
 The selection committee is looking for team players and leaders who have a strong desire and drive to be an asset to the IBEW workforce.

 - Practice.
 Practice interviewing with your family and friends as much as possible.
 The more you practice the more relaxed and confident you will be in the interview.